 One of the biggest mistakes a beginner gardener can make is trying to grow too much.
 You’re looking to plant a garden because you caught the bug and you want to grow EVERYTHING.
-What to grow is a huge question every gardener has to deal will.
+Unfortunately you can’t, and deciding what to grow is a huge question every gardener has to deal will.

-But, if you want to have a successful garden and you don’t want to burn out you have to keep it simple.
+But, if you want to have a successful garden and you don’t want to burn out you have to keep it simple, at least to start.
 I have a few criteria for deciding what to grow in your vegetable garden that I turn to when planning ahead.

 Like the pirates code, this is more of a guideline.
 Your garden should reflect you, not me or some guide you find on Pinterest.